- 01Visibility across ChatGPT, Perplexity, Gemini, AI Overviews, Claude

 Most are guessing.

-We built the instrument.
+We measure the gap.

 What is a GEO audit?

-A GEO audit measures whether AI engines name and cite your business when buyers ask questions in your category — and tells you exactly why they don't, and what to fix first.
+A GEO audit measures whether AI engines name and cite your business when buyers ask questions in your category, and tells you exactly why they don't, and what to fix first.

 A traditional SEO audit asks whether you rank on a results page.
-A GEO audit — also called an AI visibility audit, or an AI SEO audit — asks a different question entirely: when someone asks ChatGPT, Perplexity, Gemini, Google AI Overviews, or Claude about what you sell, does the answer mention you at all?
-For most businesses the answer is no. Our AI Visibility Index found 65.9% of businesses invisible in AI search — cited by name in zero answers across the engines their buyers use.
+A GEO audit, also called an AI visibility audit, or an AI SEO audit, asks a different question entirely: when someone asks ChatGPT, Perplexity, Gemini, Google AI Overviews, or Claude about what you sell, does the answer mention you at all?
+For most businesses the answer is no. Our AI Visibility Index found 65.9% of businesses invisible in AI search: cited by name in zero answers across the engines their buyers use.

 Invisibility isn't random.
 AI engines choose sources through entity recognition, structured data, citation authority, and content that's written to be extracted.
 The audit takes each of those layers apart, shows which one is breaking, and ranks the fixes by impact.
 For the full method behind the fixes, read our generative engine optimization playbook.